 The recent cyber attack opened a window of opportunity for hackers to exploit flaws in computer systems.
 After infecting over 300,000 computers worldwide the Ransomware attack forced unsuspected users to choose paying a fee or having their data permanently deleted.
 Cyber attacks are occurring more frequently and with higher costs to everyday users.
-What this shows the vulnerability of not adequately protecting yourself.
 How can we actively protect ourselves from these attacks?

 Perform Routine Updates